Waziup/smart-irrigation-waziapp/build-local/README.md

 - 0-10 Centibars = Saturated soil -> water index 5: saturated
 - 10-30 Centibars = Soil is adequately wet -> water index 4: wet
-- 30-60 Centibars = Usual range for irrigation (most soils) -> water index 2: dry-wet
+- 30-60 Centibars = Usual range for irrigation (most soils) -> water index 2: dry
 - 60-100 Centibars = Usual range for irrigation in heavy clay -> water index 1: dry
 - 100-200 Centibars = Soil is becoming dangerously dry -> water index 0: very dry

-You can have all these information summurized in the starter-kit [soil humidity indication flyer](https://intel-irris.eu/wp-content/uploads/2022/12/Intel-Irris-soil-humidity-indication-fr.pdf).
+You can have all these information summurized in the starter-kit [soil humidity indication flyer](https://intel-irris.eu/wp-content/uploads/2023/02/Intel-Irris-soil-humidity-indication-fr.pdf).
 More parameters and more intelligence will be added in IIWA during the project.

 Installation on your host computer
 ---

+**The installation on your host computer is only for the development phase of the IIWA application, without the whole INTEL-IRRIS WaziGate framework which normally runs on a RaspberryPi.
+Therefore, only the mongodb database and the WaziEdge REST API will be available to IIWA for creating/modifying device data.**

 There are installation instructions for MacOS (that should also work for Linux) and Windows computers.
 All instructions are duplicated and Windows users can jump directly to the Windows section.